Stockton American Legion Hall in a battle against thieves

 Ted Winkelman fought with the Air Force in Vietnam.
 Now, he is in a fight against thieves.

-"We're here to help people, not to be taken advantage of," says Winkelman, who was an air freight specialist fighting in Vietnam from 1966-1970.
+"We're here to help people, not to be taken advantage of," Winkelman said, who was an air freight specialist fighting in Vietnam from 1966-1970.

 Since September of last year, Stockton's Karl Ross Post 16 has been burglarized six times.